FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 ### ... the humidity sensor

 I took a look at the humidity sensor.
 The company was "Aqara" but the Design was looking familiar...and then I realized that I could add this sensor to the app I was controlling my vacuum cleaner with!
-Aqara is like a sub company from Roborock controlled with the "Mi Home" app.
+Aqara is like a sub company from Roborock controlled with the [Mi Home App](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome&hl=en&gl=US) app.
 Alright!
 Nice.

 But my app was not able to find the sensor, no matter what I tried.
 I felt that I was missing something.
 So I read a little and found out that you have to have a Hub for this to work.
-So the Roborock was able to be connected with the app without a hub but for the humidity sensor you have to have a hub wihch is then added to the app which then connects the app and the sensor.
-Okay...So I bought a Aquara Hub as well.
+So the Roborock was able to be connected with the app without a hub but for the humidity sensor you have to have a hub which is then added to the app which then connects the app and the sensor.
+Okay...So I bought a Aqara Hub as well.

 [Aqara Hub](https://www.aqara.com/us/smart_home_hub.html)

+Having done that I added this one to the [Mi Home App](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome&hl=en&gl=US)

+I added the Aqara Hub and added the Humidity sensor as well.

+[Bild Mi Home App]

+Nice that was working.
+But now I had to solve how the Shelly could control the light and talk to the humidity sensor and vice versa.

+### ...Shelly

+The [Shelly](https://shelly.cloud/products/shelly-1-smart-home-automation-relay/) is basically "only" a relay which can be controlled wireless, has an own rest endpoint and runs in your WiFi.
+So it is like a device in your wifi with an IP, a UI, you can configure it and control it over the [Shelly App](https://play.google.com/store/apps/details?id=allterco.bg.shelly).

+Alright then, sounds nice.
+So I was installing it, wiring it up and installed the app on my phone.
+And there it really was!
+The app found the shelly.